MaggieDaisy/Discover-Sardinia/README.md

 - Code inspiration for gallery effects in About and Trips section borrowed from -
 - Code inspiration for buttons in a Trips section borrowed from - [**JQuery Effects - Challenge 3" - Course by Code Institute**](https://courses.codeinstitute.net/courses/course-v1:CodeInstitute+IFD101+2017_T3/courseware/b99394c03fb342ed96e82caa5adef426/cb6592e199ef45d5a3db4cf83691b70f/?child=first)
 - Code inspiration for send email js borrowed from - CI course content walkthrough "Connecting To The EmailJS Service Using Their SDK"
-- Code inspiration for map locations of attractions borrowed from - CI course content walkthrough "   "
+- Code inspiration for map locations of attractions borrowed from - CI course content walkthrough "Adding The Map Element (Bootstrap 4)" and [**Google Maps JavaScript API Tutorial" by Traversy Media(https://www.youtube.com/watch?v=Zxf1mnP5zcw)**]

 # 10. Acknowledgments